-As encountered in the borings, organic soils are present at depths between approximately 7 feet and 10 feet below existing grades.
-We recommend the organic soils will be completely over-excavated within and to a distance of at least 10 feet beyond the building and pavement areas.
+As encountered in the borings, organic soils are present at depths between approximately 5 feet and 8 feet below existing grades.
+We recommend the organic soils be completely over-excavated within and to a distance of at least 10 feet beyond the building areas and at least 5 feet beyond the horizontal limits of the proposed pavement areas.
 The replacement soils should be placed and compacted in accordance with Section 5.2.1.
 Excavation and replacement operations will probably encounter groundwater.
 Therefore, temporary dewatering will be required to properly remove the material.